YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template -Checklist - Creating Software Documentation.md

 - [ ] FInish claas week 4
 - [ ] Finish class week 5
 - [ ] Review each template adding code for adding imaage, video, tables ect to make the file easy to look great when done
+- [ } Write up how to use MKdoc https://medium.com/omics-diary/how-to-create-a-documentation-website-with-mkdocs-bb2b73d4dde7

 Maarketing
 - [ ] CREATE BLOG POST